 Published online: November 28, 2020

-Pre- and post-CRT CEA levels, as well as change in CEA levels, were prognostic markers for treatment response to CRT and may facilitate treatment individualization for rectal cancer.
+Pre- and post-CRT CEA levels as well as changes in CEA levels were prognostic markers for the response to CRT and may facilitate treatment individualization for rectal cancer.

 Pretreatment clinical factors such as lymphocyte counts and pre- and post-treatment CEA levels are important markers that predict the response to CRT for locally advanced rectal cancer.
 These clinical factors may facilitate the development of individualized treatment strategies for advanced rectal cancer.